prof18/marcogomiero.com/content/posts/drafts/kmp-ci-android.md

 ## Conclusions

-And that's all the steps required to automatically publish an app on the Play Console with a GitHub Action.
+And that's all the steps required to automatically publish a Kotlin Multiplatform Android app on the Play Console with a GitHub Action.

 Here's the entire GitHub Action for reference: